PhantasarProductions/Star-Story/Drafts/BetaTestersWanted_Draft.md

 ![Fake captcha](http://i.imgur.com/n4V3VqE.png)

 (This address will only exist as long as there are still vacant spots, and will after that be destroyed.
-I want to try to void spammers, you know)
+I want to try to avoid spammers, you know)